gtkrug/dps2f/README.md

 * **conf/g2f.properties** - This file should be in the IDP/conf directory.
 It should be configured with the mailserver and the from adress for e-mails sent by the 2nd Factor module.
 * **conf/authn/mfa-authn-config.xml** - Update based on the build's version, which includes Javascript code to intelligently determine if a 2nd factor is required and to update the user session with data needed to execute the 2nd factor.
 * **conf/attribute-resolver.xml** - This file needs to be updated based on the example, specifically to support a new attribute for resolving the user's access type.
 * **conf/ip.js** - This file can be placed anywhere as the path to it is specified in attribute-resolver.xml.
 It is a sample javascript for determining if a user is on an internal network or external network.
 It should be customized appropriately.
+Be aware that the surrounding environment (apache/tomcat/proxies/load balancers) must be very carefully configured to support the methodolgy of remote address determination used by this javascript file.
 * **views/g2f.vm** - This is the velocity template for entering the 2nd factor code.
 It should be updated in terms of CSS and graphics to match the look & feel of the login page.